JetBrains/ruby-type-inference/README.md

 * [**Type contract processor**](contract-creator) server listens for incoming type data (from `arg_scanner`) and processes it to a compact format.

-  The data stored may be used later for better code analysis and shared with other users.
+  The data stored may be used later for better code analysis and also can be shared with other users.

 * Code analysis clients (a RubyMine/IJ+Ruby plugin [example](ide-plugin)) use the contract data to provide features for the users such as code completion, better resolution, etc.